SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Experiments

 \myparagraph{Performance-Efficiency Trade-off} In \cref{fig:fps_new}, we analyze the trade-off between model size, inference speed (img/s), and performance. \ours{} achieves state-of-the-art results while being the most lightweight solution.
-Specifically, it is: \textit{i)} over 3× faster than the fastest competing method (GF-SAM), \textit{ii)} more compact, introducing only adapter parameters on top of \sam{} (totaling 234M), and \textit{iii)} substantially more accurate, outperforming GF-SAM by +9.3 mIoU on the challenging LVIS-92$^i$ benchmark.
-Importantly, \ours{} keeps the SAM2 architecture entirely frozen, meaning that by storing only the adapter weights, it retains \sam{} state-of-the-art performance on Video Object Segmentation while also achieving top-tier results on Few-Shot Segmentation within a single model.
+Specifically, it is: \textit{i)} over 3× faster than the direct competing method (GF-SAM), \textit{ii)} more compact, introducing only adapter parameters on top of \sam{} (totaling 234M), and \textit{iii)} substantially more accurate, outperforming GF-SAM by +13.6\% mIoU on the challenging LVIS-92$^i$ benchmark.
+Importantly, \ours{} keeps the SAM2 architecture entirely frozen, meaning that by storing only the adapter weights, it retains \sam{} state-of-the-art performance on Video Object Segmentation while also achieving top-tier results on few-shot segmentation within a single model.
+A large-scale annotation study quantifying speed/quality trade-offs is presented in~\cref{sec:supp_scalable}.

-\myparagraph{One-Shot Promptable Segmentation} By keeping \sam{} decoder frozen, our framework maintains its capability to generate masks from any prompt (\ie points, scribbles, or boxes).
-As such, during inference, users can segment reference objects using simple points than requiring costly pixel-level masks.
-In \cref{fig:promptable_combined} we evaluate the performance with different prompts on the strict few-shot setting on COCO-20$^i$ against VRP-SAM \cite{sun2024vrp}, which also supports such prompts. \ours{} outperforms VRP-SAM by +15.0\%, +4.6\%, and +5.8\% when using points, scribbles, and boxes as annotations.
-More importantly, the performance drop from costly masks to point prompts is substantially smaller for \ours{} (-6.7\%) compared to VRP-SAM (-15.5\%).
+\myparagraph{One-Shot Promptable Segmentation} Our framework keeps \sam{} decoder frozen, maintaining its capability to generate masks from any prompt (\ie points, scribbles, or boxes).
+As such, during inference, users can segment reference objects by providing a simple point, without requiring costly pixel-level masks.
+In \cref{fig:promptable_combined} we evaluate the performance with different prompts on strict FSS setting on COCO-20$^i$ against VRP-SAM, which also supports such prompts. \ours{} shows gains of +15.0\%, +4.6\%, and +5.8\% when using points, scribbles, and boxes as annotations.
+More importantly, the performance drop from masks to point prompts is substantially smaller for \ours{} (-6.8\%) compared to VRP-SAM (-15.5\%).
 We attribute this to the tightly coupled design of our architecture, which maximizes feature reuse by jointly leveraging the same representations for prompt encoding, feature matching, and mask decoding.
+Prompt generation details and qualitative results are in~\cref{sec:supp_qualitative}.